PreethiVarshaM/eCommerceApplication/README.md

 ## **Relational Schema**

-The Relational Schema for the Online Marketplace application is as follows:
+The Relational Schema for the eCommerce Application is as follows:

 ## **Technologies Used**

-The following technologies were used to implement the Online Marketplace application:
+The following technologies were used to implement the eCommerce Application: